AP Chemistry Overview

 Our Rating: 4 / 5

-The Barron’s AP Chemistry review guide is a fantastic resource for exam prep, as with most of the Barron’s guides.
+The Barron’s AP Chemistry review book is a fantastic resource for exam prep, as with most of the Barron’s guides.
 The review guide comes bundled with access to 6 practice exams (3 diagnostic tests and 3 full length tests), with answers and explanations.
 A comprehensive review of the primary learning objectives is also included.
 Key features:

 - Three diagnostic tests.